The Dynamics of Globular Clusters and Elliptical Galaxies: Discussion

-A number of theoretical predictions suggest the existence of DM to make up missing mass both from the universe and from within galaxies, and the model presented in this paper does not preclude the existence of DM in GCs, but it does suggest that the distribution of any DM follows the distribution of the observed stellar masses.
-It is not the purpose of this paper to consider missing DM candidates or their detailed behaviour; however, it is proposed that any DM particles will be gravitationally bound by their own GC or galaxy.
-Within a GC, such particles will behave as the 'particles' of the star systems, i.e. they will exchange potential for kinetic energy as they move towards the centre under gravity, and they will gravitationally react with other particles to exchange momentum in an elastic, non-dissipative manner to reach thermal equilibrium.
+A number of theoretical predictions suggest the existence of DM to make up missing mass both from the universe and from within galaxies, including DM within spherical galaxies, where the mass/velocity dispersion relationship with DM is similar to that plotted in Fig.~\ref{fig:ellipticals} \cite{2022IJAA...12..258H}.
+The model presented in this paper does not preclude the existence of DM in GCs, but it does suggest that the distribution of any DM follows the distribution of the observed stellar masses.
+It is not the purpose of this paper to consider missing DM candidates or their detailed behaviour; however, it follows that any DM must be cold-DM particles that are gravitationally bound within the GC or galaxy.
+Within a GC, such particles will behave similarly to the 'particles' of the star systems, i.e. they will exchange potential for kinetic energy as they move towards the centre under gravity, and they will gravitationally react with other particles to exchange momentum in an elastic, non-dissipative manner to reach an overall thermal equilibrium.
 With the congregation of more massive objects towards the centre, the DM may be confined to a thin, undetected DM halo which would increase the effective radius of the GC.
+Modelling GCs, however, does suggest that they do not require DM halos nor any MOND-like modification to Newtonian gravitation.